AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 🔎 TL;DR

 - Hedging Agents (HAs) get perpetual futures from the protocol: they can get leveraged in one transaction on the evolution of the price of a collateral with a multiplier of their choice.
 - They are here to insure the protocol against the volatility of the collateral brought by users.
+With enough demand for HAs, the protocol could resist collateral price drops of up to 99%.
 - HAs can make significant gains in case of price increase but also substantial losses when collateral price decreases.
 - They pay small transaction fees (potentially around 0.3%) when they open their position and when they close it.
 - Contrary to centralized exchanges, they do not have to pay funding rates for holding their positions.

 ## 🗺 Principle

 Angle by essence is highly dependent on collateral volatility.
-If one stable seeker brings 1 wETH against 2000 agUSD and the price of wETH then decreases by 50% (1 wETH = 1000$), the protocol now owes 2 wETH to the stable holder.
-It needs to find 1 wETH to ensure the redeemability of stablecoins and maintain their stability.
+Let's say one stable seeker brings 1 wETH against 2000 agUSD and the price of wETH then decreases by 50% (from 2000$ to 1000$).
+The protocol then needs to find 1 wETH to ensure the redeemability of the 2000$ of stablecoins and maintain their stability.

 We say that the protocol needs to insure itself against the volatility of the collateral.
 While surges in collateral prices are beneficial to the protocol, drops, as in the example above, are less desirable.